The Bankrate promise

-Why should you get the Bank of America Customized Cash Rewards?
+Why should you get the Bank of America Customized Cash?

 The flexibility of this card’s cash back program is difficult to beat.
-Many competitors’ cards offer high cash back rates for one or two preselected categories, which can be useless if you don’t typically make those types of purchases.
-The Customized Cash Rewards card lets you choose your 3 percent category, and lets you change it once per month, so you’re not locked in for long.
+Many competitors’ cards offer high cash back rates for one or two preselected bonus categories, which can be useless if you don’t typically make those types of purchases.
+The Customized Cash Rewards card lets you not only choose your 3 percent category, but also lets you change it once per month.

-Bank of America makes it easy to cash in on cash back.
-You can redeem cash back for a statement credit, as a direct deposit into a Bank of America account or as credit for an eligible Merrill account.
+Like the Unlimited Cash, you can redeem cash back for a statement credit, a direct deposit to a Bank of America account or a credit to an eligible Merrill account.

 Recommended credit score

-Applicants who are considering the Customized Cash Rewards card should have a credit score of at least 670.
+Applicants who are considering the Customized Cash should have a credit score of at least 670.